Autumn in Poland is a fiery spectacle of golden forests, misty mornings, and crisp air!

 Mid-September to early December is the perfect time to see the best of autumn in Poland.
 When trees and plants bask in their full glory with dancing leaves painted in a myriad of colours.

-Photos from my Poland tours showcasing the best spots to experience vibrant autumn colors!
+Photos from my Poland tours showcasing the best spots to experience vibrant autumn colours!

 1. University of Wroclaw – A baroque masterpiece

-Magical as it is, the University of Wroclaw’s main building is the perfect place to capture Poland fall colors.
-The place is located at a stone’s throw distance from the city centre and overlooks Ostrow Tumski, the historic old town with postcard-worthy views.
-While Student’s Island on the other side of the Odra next to the University Main Building is the perfect place to relax, you can do a lot here other than watch the colourful birdies chilling out in the waters.
+Magical as it is, the University of Wroclaw’s main building is the perfect place to capture Poland’s fall colours.
+The place is located at a stone’s throw distance from the city centre and overlooks Ostrow Tumski.
+While Student’s Island, on the other side of the Odra next to the University Main Building, is the perfect place to relax.

 2. Unwind by Odra – autumn or winter, Boulevard Dunikowski (Hala Targowa) is the place to be

 Wrocław’s riverside promenade is a haven for those seeking picturesque views of the Old Town and the Oder River.
 With numerous benches along the walkway, it’s an ideal spot to relax, enjoy the scenic vistas, and observe the vibrant city life.
-The availability of FreeCity City WiFi makes it convenient for visitors to stay connected, whether you’re working remotely or sharing your experiences online.
-Nearby, the historic Tumski Bridge connects to Cathedral Island (Ostrów Tumski), home to medieval architecture and charming cafes, offering a blend of history and leisure.
+The availability of FreeCity City WiFi makes it convenient for visitors to stay connected.
+Nearby, the historic Tumski Bridge connects to Cathedral Island (Ostrów Tumski), home to medieval architecture and charming cafes.

 A short walk from the promenade leads to Hala Targowa, Wrocław’s bustling market hall.
 Here, the aroma of freshly baked pierogi, croissants, and doughnuts fills the air, enticing visitors to indulge in authentic Polish food.
 The market also offers a variety of local produce, flowers, and artisanal products, providing a genuine taste of Wrocław’s culture.
 To complete your experience, consider a boat ride on the Oder River, where you can dine on deck while taking in panoramic views of the city’s landmarks.